G\'acs-Ku\v{c}era's Theorem Revisited by Levin: Abstract

 \section{Abstract}

-Leonid Levin~\cite{levin-this} published a new (and very nice) proof of G\'{a}cs--Ku\v{c}era's theorem that occupies only a few lines when presented in his style.
+Leonid Levin~\cite{levin-this} published a new (and very nice) proof of the Kučera--Gács theorem that occupies only a few lines when presented in his style.
 We try to explain more details and discuss the connection of this proof with image randomness theorems, making explicit some result (see Proposition~\ref{prop:image}) that is implicit in~\cite{levin-this}.
+Then we review the previous work about the oracle use when reducing a given sequence to another one, and its connection with algorithmic dimension theory.